Updated September 6, 2021.

-- This fee is payable when you sign the Franchise Agreement for the franchisor’s costs incurred in providing site selection assistance, layout and design assistance.
+- This fee is payable when you sign the Franchise Agreement for the franchisor’s costs incurred in providing site selection, layout, and design assistance.

 - Professional fees are for attorneys, accountants, or other professionals from whom you seek advice.

-- A Franchised Restaurant occupies approximately 1,800 to 2,000 square feet of leased space, typically in an in-line shopping center in an urban or suburban commercial center.
+- A Restaurant occupies approximately 1,400 to 1,600 square feet of leased space, typically in an in-line shopping center in an urban or suburban commercial center.

 - While there are exceptions depending on landlord negotiations, Capriotti’s franchisees typically do not pay rent before they open for business.

 7. Security Deposits: $3,100 to $15,000